vortexmakes/RKH/doc/readme.txt

 		if the target state is a substate of the source.
 In addition, local state transition doesn't cause exit and reentry to the target state if the target is a superstate of the source state.
 Where:
-	- \e \b event =	"TWO".
+	- \b event =	"TWO".
 Triggering event.
-	- \e \b guard = "NULL".
+	- \b guard =	"NULL".
 Pointer to guard function.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b action = "NULL".
+	- \b action =	"NULL".
 Pointer to guard function.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b target \b state = "S2".
+	- \b target \b state = "S2".
 Pointer to target state.

 \li (4) Declares an internal transition using RKH_TRINT() macro.
 Where:
-	- \e \b event =	"FOUR".
+	- \b event =	"FOUR".
 Triggering event.
-	- \e \b guard = "NULL".
+	- \b guard =	"NULL".
 Pointer to guard function.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b action = "dummy_act".
+	- \b action =	"dummy_act".
 Pointer to action function.
 This argument is optional, thus it could be declared as NULL.

 \li (4) Terminates the transition table.

 \n According to "my" state diagram the branch table of "C2" looks as follow:

 \code
 (1)	RKH_CREATE_BRANCH_TABLE( C2 )